manjunathg88/Disinfect360_Website/README.md

 This project contains a simple HTML5 website created for a vendor.
-I have used bootstrap templates and googleapis for fonts.
+I have used bootstrap templates and google apis for fonts.